Code of conduct

 Conduct expected of members and co-opted members

 You are a member or co-opted member of Kingston Council and hence you shall have regard to the following principles – selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+The Members Code of Conduct can be found within the Council's Constitution.

 Accordingly, when acting in your capacity as a member or co-opted member: